rotundasoftware/modui-base/README.md

 ```

 #### subviewCreators
-An object mapping subview names to view factory functions.
-Subview names will be used to match message names declared in the `onMessages` property.
+An object mapping subview names to functions that return view instances.

 ```javascript
 subviewCreators : {
     myChildView() {